lucasimi/tda-mapper-python/docs/source/index.rst

 - **Interactive app**

-   Provides an interactive web-based interface (via Streamlit) for dynamic exploration of Mapper graph structures, offering real-time adjustments to parameters and visualizations.
+   Provides an interactive web-based interface for dynamic exploration of Mapper graph structures, offering real-time adjustments to parameters and visualizations.

 Background